paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-023-development-and-control-of-atomic-energy.md

 Subsec. (b).
 Pub.
 L. 95–242 reenacted existing provisions with only minor changes in punctuation.

 Subsec. (c).
 Pub.
-L. 95–242 inserted “(if not an agreement subject to subsection (d) of this section)” after “the proposed agreement for cooperation”, substituted “submitted to the Committee on International Relations of the House of Representatives and the Committee on Foreign Relations for a period of thirty days of continuous session (as defined in [section 2159(g) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section2159/g&num=0&edition=prelim))” for “submitted to the Joint Committee and a period of thirty days has elapsed while Congress is in session (in computing such thirty days, there shall be excluded the days on which either House is not in session because of the adjournment of more than three days)”, and substituted reference to “these committees” for reference to “the Joint Committee” in proviso.
+L. 95–242 inserted “(if not an agreement subject to subsection (d))” after “the proposed agreement for cooperation”, substituted “submitted to the Committee on International Relations of the House of Representatives and the Committee on Foreign Relations for a period of thirty days of continuous session (as defined in [section 2159(g) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section2159/g&num=0&edition=prelim))” for “submitted to the Joint Committee and a period of thirty days has elapsed while Congress is in session (in computing such thirty days, there shall be excluded the days on which either House is not in session because of the adjournment of more than three days)”, and substituted reference to “these committees” for reference to “the Joint Committee” in proviso.

 Subsec. (d).
 Pub.
 L. 95–242 provided that proposed agreements be laid before the Committees on International Relations and Foreign Relations rather than the Joint Committee on Atomic Energy and that for major agreements the Nuclear Proliferation Assessment Statement, if any, prepared in conjunction with the President’s review of the proposed agreement, also be submitted to the committees.